 The Orton-Gillingham Approach always focused on the learning needs of the individual student.
 Orton-Gillingham (OG) practitioners design lessons and materials to work with students at the level they present by pacing instruction and the introduction of new materials to their individual strengths and weaknesses.
 Students with dyslexia need to master the same basic knowledge about language and its relationship to our writing system as any who seek to become competent readers and writers.
 However, because of their dyslexia, they need more help than most people in sorting, recognizing, and organizing the raw materials of language for thinking and use.
 Language elements that non-dyslexic learners acquire easily must be taught directly and systematically.

-Each skill is taught in a logical order or sequence.
-The student starts out learning simple word patterns (CVC) and then progresses gradually step by step to more difficult and complex ideas including vowel patterns, multisyllabic words, spelling rules, affixes, and morphemes.
+Each skill is taught in a logical sequence.
+Students begin with simpler word patterns and progress gradually to more complex concepts including vowel patterns, multisyllabic words, spelling rules, affixes, and morphemes.

 Have questions?
 Connect with a Literacy Arena expert.